 Annual activities include: Culture Celebration Night, Lunar New Year Celebration, International Food Appreciation Dinner, International Karaoke Coffee House Night, ongoing international recipes sharing with the Dining Hall.
 Clubs include the International Student Organization (ISO) and One National Ethnicity.

 The majority of international students come to Brewster with an F-1 student status.
 The process for acquiring visa status begins with a Form I-20, which students receive upon acceptance and enrollment to Brewster Academy.
-Once an enrollment contract with deposit is processed, Brewster’s Primary Designated School Official will process the I-20 Form to the student and family.
-Susan Crowley coordinates the visa process at Brewster.
+Once an enrollment contract with deposit is processed, Brewster’s Primary Designated School Official will process the I-20 form through SEVIS and will mail the original copy to the enrolled student.
+Susan Crowley coordinates the I-20 process at Brewster.
 Learn about I-20 requirements

 New students are typically assigned an age-appropriate roommate whose native language is English and matched for common interests and compatibility.
 Returning students have more flexibility over their roommate selection with continued guidance from faculty mentors.